Houston Personal Injury Attorney

 Our firm operates on a contingency fee basis to limit your out-of-pocket expenses.
 Under this agreement, you do not have to pay any legal fees unless we secure a settlement on your behalf.
 If we do obtain compensation for you, our fees will not come out of your pocket.

 Instead, we’ll take an agreed-upon percentage of your final settlement as payment for our services.
 The average contingency fee is around 33% and you will not have to pay any upfront costs, deposits, or surcharges for your representation.
-With AK Law Firm, you can seek justice for your injuries without worrying about additional debt.
+With AK Law Firm, you can seek justice for your serious injuries without worrying about additional debt.

 AK Law Firm aims to make legal representation as accessible and affordable as possible.
 Contact us today to schedule your free consultation and learn more about what our attorneys can do for you.